 - Avoid/minimize by all means, vector borne, water borne (water based, water related disease and communicable diseases that would result from project activities.
-Liaise with Township Health Authority regularly. - Avoid/minimize by all mean spread of diseases from workers.
-Educate long distance truck driver regarding sex education example for use of prophylactic condom; prevent spread of STD, HIV/AIDS. - Educate workers regarding code of conducts, social conducts, etiquette and local culture and tradition. - Educate drivers for safe driving and defensive driving and to comply with rules and regulation regarding traffic; also conduct road safety education campaign for the local community, if possible; local should be able to file complaint regarding traffic. - Comply with law and regulation relevant to transportation of hazardous materials such as fuel oils; also plan for measures for preventing and/or mitigation the consequence of accidental release/spill of hazardous materials (fuel oil); avoid/minimize community exposure to hazardous materials. - Develop emergency preparedness and emergency response plan and contingency plan (action plan) for effective implementation when necessary; provide operation manuals for external emergency plan and internal emergency plan for all workers.
-Conduct rehearsals or drills for such plan.
-Cooperation with local community and authority in preparation of emergency plan.
-13. Cultural heritage - Ensure that the project has no impact on the Buddhist monastery. - Monitor the situation. - Pay courtesy visit (obeisance visit) occasionally to the abbot monk and offer cash and kinds and build good cordial relation. - Get involve in religious festivals; provide donations.
-14. Employment and - Plan for human resource development. training - Prioritize employing locals as far as possible. - Organize new task employees for job training. - Also provide systematic induction training for new workers to enable them to do their jobs efficiently. - Induction training will cover: general training; skill training for efficiency and mandatory training relating to health and safety (e.g. safety operation of machinery and handling of hazardous materials). - Educate and train them for good working practice, good safety practice, good health and hygine practice and good environmental awareness practice until all these practices are ingrained in their mind sets and become good habits. - Educate and train them for familiarization with negative impacts and subsequent taking of mitigation measures.
+Liaise with Township Health Authority regularly.
+1 - Avoid/minimize by all mean spread of diseases from worke Educate long distance truck driver regarding sex educati example for use of prophylactic condom; prevent spread of ST HIV/AIDS. on - Educate workers regarding code of conducts, social conduct etiquette and local culture and tradition. ts, - Educate drivers for safe driving and defensive driving and comply with rules and regulation regarding traffic; also condu road safety education campaign for the local community, possible; local should be able to file complaint regarding traffic. ıct - Comply with law and regulation relevant to transportation hazardous materials such as fuel oils; also plan for measures a preventing and/or mitigation the consequence of acciden release/spill of hazardous materials (fuel oil); avoid/minimic community exposure to hazardous materials. for tal - Develop emergency preparedness and emergency response pl and contingency plan (action plan) for effective implementati when necessary; provide operation manuals for extern emergency plan and internal emergency plan for all worke Conduct rehearsals or drills for such plan.
+Cooperation with low community and authority in preparation of emergency plan. on nal rs.
+13. Cultural heritage - Ensure that the project has no impact on the Buddhist monastery - Monitor the situation. - Pay courtesy visit (obeisance visit) occasionally to the abbot mo and offer cash and kinds and build good cordial relation. nk - Get involve in religious festivals; provide donations.
+14. Employment and - Plan for human resource development. training - Prioritize employing locals as far as possible. - Organize new task employees for job training. - Also provide systematic induction training for new workers enable them to do their jobs efficiently. to - Induction training will cover: general training; skill training frequencies of the second training relating to health and safe (e.g. safety operation of machinery and handling of hazardo materials). ety Educate and train them for good working practice, good safe practice, good health and hygine practice and good environmen awareness practice until all these practices are ingrained in the mind sets and become good habits. tal - Educate and train them for familiarization with negative imparant and subsequent taking of mitigation measures. cts